mozilla/data-docs/src/datasets/search.md

 To get access permissions, file a bug using the [search permissions template]

-Once you have proper permissions, you'll have access to a new source in re:dash called `Presto Search`.
+Once you have proper permissions, you'll have access to a new source in re:dash called FIXME `Presto Search`.
 **You will not be able to access any of the search datasets via the standard `Presto` data source**, even with proper permissions.